wellerd2/Weller-et-al-2024-AEM-Datasets/README.md

 9. h2o.habtat: Predominant Aquatic Habitat () where the sample was collected
 10. terrhabtat: Predominant Terrestrial Habitat () where the sample was collected
 11. huc2.nm.nhd: Hydrologic Unit Code (HUC) 2, representing the watershed region where the sample was collected
-12. huc4.nm.nhd: Hydrologic Unit Code (HUC) 4, representing the watershed subregion where the sample was collected
+12. huc4.nm.nhd: Hydrologic Unit Code (HUC) 4, representing the watershed subregion where the sample was collected.
+This is not available for datasets reporting pathogen data
 14. usda.regions: USDA Region () where the sample was collected
 15. epa.regions EPA Region () where the sample was collected
 16. fresh: Freshwater status of the sampled waterway (i.e., freshwater or brackish/saltwater)